About the Series

 The transition from middle school to high school can be exciting and invigorating, but it can also come with anxiety and stress for teens.
 On Thursday, February 4, join Inspire School of Arts & Sciences for a digital presentation designed for parents with students who are preparing to enter high school.
 Parents will learn about the challenges that may come from this transitional period, how to help prepare their teen for a positive high school experience, and resources available for teens who may be struggling to adapt to a new chapter.

 This webinar is part of the Parenting Teens Educational Series.
+It will be facilitated by Melisa Plants, an academic counselor with over 11 years of counseling experience.
 Participants will have the opportunity for Q&A following the session.

 How To Help Your Teen Improve Their Mental Health